pomerium/pomerium/docs/docs/reference/reference.md

 ## GRPC Options

-These settings control upstream connections to the Authorize and Authenticate services.
+These settings control upstream connections to the Authorize service.

 ### GRPC Client Timeout